Please fill up the form below and our advisors will get in touch you.

-God sketched an extraordinary personality from within the ordinary, fragile figure of this young nun and unto this day she remains as a model and source of inspiration for every sister of St. Ann in her pursuit of holiness.
+God sketched an extraordinary personality from within the ordinary, fragile figure of this young nun, and to this day she remains as a model and source of inspiration for every sister of St. Ann in her pursuit of holiness.

-Our sisters work predominantly for the poor in our dispensaries, hospitals and home for the aged.
-Every country in the world can offer infinite opportunities of Christian witness, and the sisters of St. Ann make sure that they act in accord with the local church in each of the environments in which they live and work.
-Being member of the International community, they spread the church catholicity and universality of love by their presence and service in India, Philippines, the U.S.A., Brazil, Mexico, Peru, Argentina, Cameron, Switzerland and Italy.
+Our sisters work predominantly for the poor in our dispensaries, hospitals, and home for the aged.
+Every country in the world can offer infinite opportunities for Christian witnesses, and the sisters of St. Ann make sure that they act in accord with the local church in each of the environments in which they live and work.
+Being members of the International community, they spread the church catholicity and universality of love by their presence and service in India, the Philippines, the U.S.A., Brazil, Mexico, Peru, Argentina, Cameron, Switzerland, and Italy.

 The founders of the sisters of St. Ann pointed the way to world horizons, 'vast and far-reaching as the gaze of God'.
 And so they are now, ready to launch out new seas, encouraged by the words of their co- foundress addressed to each and all: 'Forge ahead, with generous hearts.